fopeiro/docs/termux/Base configuration.md

 # Base configuration

-This document describes a procedure to install Termux in an Android phone, configure SSH and open a remote session in the terminal.
+This document describes a procedure to install Termux in an Android phone, configure SSH to enable remote logging and open a remote session in the terminal.

 ## Install Termux